 - Poor concentration

 Unfortunately, bipolar disorder can lead to increased drug and alcohol addiction risk, and several reasons lead to the co-occurrence of the two conditions.

-People with bipolar disorder often turn to substances to self-medicate their symptoms.
+People with bipolar often turn to substances to self-medicate their symptoms.
 This is especially true during mania, when people may feel like they need to use drugs or alcohol to keep up with their increased energy levels.

-People with bipolar disorder are at an increased risk for developing substance use disorders because of how their brains are wired.
+People with bipolar are at an increased risk for developing substance use disorders because of how their brains are wired.

-Research has found that changes in the areas of the brain that control impulsivity and decision-making can make it harder for people with bipolar disorder to resist the urge to use drugs or alcohol.
+Research has found that changes in the areas of the brain that control impulsivity and decision-making can make it harder for people with bipolar to resist the urge to use drugs or alcohol.

 What Are the Risks of Bipolar Disorder and Addiction?